jurassix/react-validation-mixin/README.md

 **react-validation-mixin** aims to provide a low-level toolkit for _React.Component_ validation, relying on existing validation libraries.

-This library currently supports a single strategy [joi-validation-strategy](https://github.com/jurassix/joi-validation-strategy) but the community is urged to expand the available strategies.
-Each strategy is responsible for the data validation and error message responses. _A complete list of strategies will be maintained here for community reference._
+This library currently supports at least two strategies and the community is urged to expand the available strategies.
+Each strategy is responsible for the data validation and error message responses.
+A complete list of strategies can be found at [the end of this page](#strategies).

 Users of the library are required to install and include the mixin and a chosen strategy.